Poisonlocket/Poisonlocket/README.md

 Software Engineer / Fullstack Developer / IT-Student
 ---------------------------------------

-I've been Coding for close to half a decade now
+I've been Coding for almost half a decade

 * 🌍  I'm based in Switzerland
 * 🖥️  See my portfolio at [bonomettil.ch (rework in progress)](http://bonomettil.ch)